Orange-OpenSource/OCast-iOS/README.md

 ### 3. Connect to the device

 To connect to the device and use OCast media commands on your own application, you must set the device `applicationName` property.
-When you connect to the device, the application is started automatically if needed.
+Once you are connected to the device, the application is started automatically when you send a media command.
 You can also manage the application state manually.
 See [Manage application state](#8-manage-application-state).

 ```swift
 device.applicationName = "MyWebApp"